-The Nespresso coffee maker isn’t for everyone, and for now I’ll be sticking with my Pour Over or AeroPress for my daily coffee intake.
-But if you are a fan of coffee pod machines keep on reading because the Nespresso beats the Keurig hands-down in both flavor and performance.
+But if you're a fan of coffee pod machines keep on reading because the Nespresso beats the Keurig hands-down in both flavor and performance.

 Once the brew cycle has finished lift the handle and remove the used coffee capsule.
 A lot of the best Nespresso machines actually use a barcode system which is printed on the capsule which tells the machine exactly how much water to use and the correct water temperature for optimum brewing.

-The Nespresso can get pretty loud during the brew cycle, this is due to the high-pressure used to extract the coffee from the pod.
-This is actually a good thing, it shows that high pressure is being used which is very similar to and “real” espresso machine.
+The Nespresso can get pretty loud during the brew cycle, and this is due to the high-pressure used to extract the coffee from the pod.
+This is actually a good thing as it shows that high pressure is being used; which is very similar to a REAL espresso machine.

 Best Nespresso Machine

-As I mentioned at the beginning of this article I am not really a fanboy of coffee pod brewers.
-That being said I did get chance to test the Nespresso Pixie Espresso Maker below.
-Lets take a closer look at my Nespresso Pixie review.
+As I mentioned at the beginning of this article, I am not a fan of coffee pod brewers.
+That being said I did get a chance to test the Nespresso Pixie Espresso Maker below.
+Let's take a closer look at my Nespresso Pixie review.

 Nespresso Pixie Espresso Maker

-For not being much of a coffee pod fanboy I must admit the Nespresso machine does a good job at brewing a no-fuss pure black coffee.
-Sure its not as good as freshly ground coffee used in say your Chemex or Hario V60, but for a coffee pod machine it’s bloody close!
+For not being much of a coffee pod fan I must admit the Nespresso machine does a good job at brewing a no-fuss pure black coffee.
+Sure it's not as good as freshly ground coffee used in say your Chemex or Hario V60, but for a coffee pod machine, it’s bloody close!

 At roughly 50 cents per capsule the cost of brewing coffee at home can quickly add up, and if you think about it, are you really going to be content with just one small shot of espresso - between 4 and 6 fluid ounces in the morning.
-Probably not, so the cost could easily spiral out of control.
+Probably NOT, so the cost could quickly spiral out of control.